This page has been set up to enable you to easily access information about the Club’s response to the current Coronavirus Pandemic

-Since the start of the current Coronavirus outbreak, the General Committee set up a Major Incident Committee to provide Covid-19 leadership and direction to the Club’s Operations Team and to ensure the Club continues to comply with the current Government Guidelines by ensuring appropriate Risk Assessments and required Guidance are produced.
+Since the start of the current Coronavirus outbreak, the General Committee set up a Major Incident Committee to provide both Covid-19 leadership and direction to the Club’s Operations Team and to ensure the Club continues to comply with the current Government Guidelines by ensuring appropriate Risk Assessments and required Guidance are produced.

-The Club has produced a Pathway document which outlines Chichester Yacht Club’s plan to opening our facilities and services to our members and visitors.
+The Club has produced a Pathway Plan document which outlines Chichester Yacht Club’s approach to opening our facilities and services to our members and visitors.
 The aim is to have the Club well positioned to move forward as restrictions allow.

 This is recommended reading so that members can understand the approach being adopted and can contribute to the development of ongoing ideas.

 - 13th May 2020: the Major Incident Committee moved the Club’s Covid-19 Status to Level 1, following updates to the Government’s restrictions, changes to water-based activities guidance from Defra and updates to the Harbour Conservancy guidelines.

 - 6th June 2020: the Club launches its new Takeaway meals service.

 - 7th June 2020: the Major Incident Committee moved the Club’s Covid-19 Status to Level 2, following further relaxation of the Government’s restrictions and approval of required risk assessments and guidance.

 - 23rd June 2020: the Major Incident Committee moved the Club’s Covid-19 Status to Level 3, following the approval of required risk assessments and guidance for RYA training to re-start.

 - 26th June 2020: the General Committee approved the Major Incident Committee recommendation to re-open the Clubhouse to members from 4th July and hence moving the Club’s Covid-19 Status to Level 4.